 Control of Resources

-As already mentioned above, in respect to safety and robustness it is very important to avoid bottlenecks or at least to limit their global effects.
+With respect to safety and robustness it is very important to avoid bottlenecks or at least to limit their global effects.
 For this reason resources are subject to quota.
 Thus, every task has accounts, from which consumed resources are deducted or to which released resources are reassigned.
 This also means, that objects are either free (unused) or assigned to a task.
 All special objects (mailboxes, memory classes, object pools, message objects) are created from free “universal” objects taken from object pools and become “universal” objects again when released.

 This means in particular, that as long as free objects are available, objects of any kind can be created and deleted during run-time.
 Every task gets memory and objects from its creator.
 With suitable quotas memory- and object-bottlenecks can be limited to the affected task or subsystem, and systems can be built, which are partially dynamic without bottlenecks having compromising effects to vital functions of the overall system.